 Honey of the Yucatan

-This is the story of modern Mayans and the honey trade.
+This is the story of modern Maya and the honey trade.
 Yucatecan honey is known as some of the finest in the world.
 You will see why in our video below.
 But first we should mention one of the bee species found here in the Yucatan.

 Special bees of the Yucatan

 Melipona bees are still raised in the Yucatan.
 Their honey is prized because of its properties and is even used medicinally.
 Since the melipona bees produce in smaller amounts, it is also much more expensive.
-Usually this honey can only be found in specialty stores or in local communities.
+Usually, this honey can only be found in specialty stores or in local communities.

 Like many bee colonies around the world, these are in decline.
-Unfortunately the bees we collected from were not the stingless bees, but the story is just as sweet!
+Unfortunately, the bees we collected from were not the stingless bees, but the story is just as sweet!

 How the honey trade works in the Yucatan of Mexico

 Most of the honey in the Yucatan is collected by small scale farmers.
 It is often a side business to the other production of food.
-Bees are often keep in spacious backyards or out in the areas around towns where people farm.
+Bees are often kept in spacious backyards or out in the areas around towns where people farm.

-Since the weather is sunny and warm year round, bees produce honey all the time depending on the flowers and rain, honey is collected about every 20 days in the Yucatan.
+Since the weather is sunny and warm year-round, bees produce honey all the time depending on the flowers and rain, honey is collected about every 20 days in the Yucatan.

 Collection of honey

 When it is time to collect honey, there is a lot of preparation work.
-The farmers need smokers, a sharp knife for scrapping the honey combs, protective gear, and an extractor.
-It is usually best done with several people so the process can go smoothly and each person can do one job.
+The farmers need smokers, a sharp knife for scrapping the honeycombs, protective gear, and an extractor.
+It is usually best done with several people so the process can go smoothly, and each person can do one job.

 Why do beekeepers use smoke?

 Smoke is used to calm the bees.
-In the Yucatan beekeepers will dried corn cobs in the smoker and light it on fire.
+In the Yucatan beekeepers will dry corn cobs in the smoker and light it on fire.
 The slow burning gives off smoke.
 The smokers can be pumped so it releases more smoke when needed.
 The beekeepers keep the smoke close to them to help keep the bees away.

 When we were out with the beekeepers, we noticed that even if you were far away from the colonies of bees, there would be a lot of them around you.
 Being close to the boxes of bees with smoke was better off for you.